Two decades in software

 What I'm looking for

 Conversations with founders or CTOs who are putting AI into a production system and want a second pair of eyes on the architecture.
 Long-form consulting engagements where the work is to design what should be built, not to type lines into a file.
-Senior AI architecture roles at companies where engineering quality is taken seriously and "ship it" is the second sentence, not the first.
+Senior AI engineer, senior developer, or AI architect roles at companies where engineering quality is taken seriously and "ship it" is the second sentence, not the first.